josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 <div class="alert is-helpful">

-Errors in AOT compilation commonly occur because of metadata that does not conform to the compiler's requirements \(as described more fully below\).
+Errors in AOT compilation commonly occur because of metadata that does not conform to the requirements \(as described more fully below\) of the compiler.
 For help in understanding and resolving these problems, see [AOT Metadata Errors](guide/aot-metadata-errors).

 </div>